h2oai/dai-deployment-examples/mojo-py-minificpp/README.md

 Integrate the Driverless AI MOJO Scoring Pipeline in C++ Runtime with Python Wrapper into Apache MiNiFi C++ through a Python custom processor.
 This will be a Cloudera integration point for Cloudera Data Flow (CDF), particularly Cloudera Edge Management (CEM).
 CEM is powered by one or more Apache MiNiFi C++ agents.

+If you are using Driverless AI Python Scoring Pipeline, then read the following document: [Execute the Driverless AI Python Scoring Pipeline with MiNiFi Data Flow](minifi-python-scoring-pipeline.md)

 ## Video Walkthrough

+Here is a link to a YouTube video in case you want to see a video walkthrough of running this deployment example: [MiNiFi Custom Processor for Running the MOJO in MiNiFi Data Flow](https://youtu.be/jQYbZ3TrncM)

 ## Prerequisites